Gatton

 The employment landscape in Gatton shows performance that lags behind national averages across key labour market indicators

-Agriculture, forestry & fishing had employment levels at 6.6 times the regional average, while health care & social assistance showed lower representation at 8.0% versus the regional average of 16.1%.
-Employment opportunities locally appeared limited based on Census working population vs resident population data.
-Between September 2024 and 2025, employment increased by 5.2%, labour force by 4.4%, reducing unemployment by 0.8 percentage points.
-In contrast, Rest of Qld had employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov-25 showed Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Gatton's employment mix suggests local employment should increase by 4.5% over five years and 10.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Agriculture, forestry & fishing had employment levels at 6.6 times the regional average.
+Health care & social assistance showed lower representation at 8.0% versus the regional average of 16.1%.
+Employment opportunities locally appeared limited based on Census working population vs resident population comparison.
+Between September 2024 and September 2025, employment increased by 5.2%, labour force by 4.4%, resulting in a 0.7 percentage point unemployment fall.
+Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise.
+National employment forecasts from Jobs and Skills Australia, issued May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Gatton's employment mix suggests local employment should increase by 4.5% over five years and 10.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment